The workflow from the project sponsor’s perspective

 G1 Further develop a concept and start a prestudy?

-G2 Initiate the start phase?
+G2 Initiate the preparation phase?

 G3 Initiate the realization phase?